 Around that same time, my husband and I regularly delivered meals prepared by members of our parish to a homeless shelter in the community.
 We helped serve the meals and then stayed to clean up.
 It occurred to us it might be nice to spend a little time with the guests and get to know them better, so we decided to get a group together to play board games after the meal.
 We usually had to do some encouraging before we had enough people to play, and we split up in teams so more could participate.

 A lot of the people who came to the shelter did not look homeless.
 They just looked down on their luck.
-But some looked to be dealing with serious issues like mental illness.
+But some looked to be dealing with serious issues.
 One Sunday, a man who appeared to be among those with mental illness approached the table I was at to ask if he could join us.
 I could see the concern on the faces of everyone at the table, including the homeless individuals.
 But there was no way I could say no, so he joined in.

 The game we were playing was Chicago Trivia.
 There were questions about the city’s history that covered every decade, and except for one man, none of us could answer them.
 The outcast, the man who looked disheveled and out of sorts, knew every answer.
 Who was this guy?
 What had happened to him and why was he here?